fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     $ AppCSXCAD Parallel_Plate_Capacitor_Waveguide.xml

-One can inspect the model by mouse drags, looking at it from different camera
-angles:

 .. important::
    If you're using Wayland, AppCSXCAD may not work correctly, see :ref:`wayland`.

+One can inspect the model by mouse drags, looking at it from different camera angles.
 Here's the XY and YZ cross-sections of the correct 3D model:

 .. image:: images/Parallel_Plate_Capacitor_Waveguide/capacitor_xy_nomesh.png